awsdocs/amazon-route53-docs/doc_source/resolver-rules-managing.md

 1. Add these rules to your outbound resolver endpoint\.

-Note that turning on `enableDNSHostNames` for your VPC will automatically add PTR records\.
+Note that turning on `enableDNSHostNames` for your VPC automatically adds PTR records\.
 See [Resolving DNS queries between VPCs and your network](resolver.md)\.
-The previous procedure is only required if you want to explicitly specify a resolver for given IP ranges—for example, when forwarding queries to an Active Directory server\.
+The previous procedure is required only if you want to explicitly specify a resolver for given IP ranges—for example, when forwarding queries to an Active Directory server\.

 ## Associating forwarding rules with a VPC<a name="resolver-rules-managing-associating-rules"></a>